 Use Energy-Efficient Transport

 Many materials for construction are transported from overseas, and depending on the mode of transport and the distance travelled, this can cause carbon emission to skyrocket.
 If possible, source your materials from local suppliers to reduce the distance they must travel.
-However, if the materials must travel long distances overseas, transition to electric vehicles hybrid modes of transport to reduce emissions as much as possible.
+However, if the materials must travel long distances overseas, transition to electric vehicles or hybrid modes of transport to reduce emissions as much as possible.

 Make Logistics More Efficient